mcneb10/swcnoops/README.md

 Coming... (once I have worked out how to do it)

 ## Obtaining game asset bundle and modding
-Currently I am undecided if I should provide out the assetbundles, the thinking behind that is I dont want the responsibility of potentially giving out a harmful binary (as some of those files I obtained from some link I found recently, which you can easily find if you search hard enough - hint some modelling site has provided some)
+Currently I am undecided if I should provide out the assetbundles, the thinking behind that is I dont want the responsibility of potentially giving out a harmful binary (as some of those files I obtained from some link I found recently, which you can easily find if you search hard enough - hint some modelling site has provided some).

 For code, layouts and the latest manifest file, I have no problems giving those out, those I will checkin in when I get the chance.
 Now in theory, if you still have the game installed and played it before the shutdown, there is a chance you will have some of the assets in the unity cache.
 At present I dont know how to reverse those, but it should be feasible to turn those cached files back to a bundle.
 So if you still have the game installed, quickly take a copy of those files and keep them safe.